cthonicasoftware/astrolabe-cli/README.md

 ### 8) Integration with QA app

 - Uses presigned URLs or API tokens for upload.
-- All artifacts tied to a `run_id` created in the Rails backend.
+- All artifacts tied to a `run_id` created in the Django backend.
 - Agent reports parser version + capture conditions.
 - Server treats agent uploads just like manual file uploads.